AdarshBasu/Elementary-Euclidean-Geometry/README.md

 Does the field have to be reals or can we just work with lines and circles having rational points on them?
 Meaning: every line of length l, is a copy of $$l \cap \mathbb{Q}$$.
 Same for circles of radius r.
 Thereby, discuss about defining this translation and rotation.
 Coincidicence for lp-norms can be proved for p > 1 using norm equivalence.
-Mathematically $$l \cap \mathbb{Q}$$ allows us flexibility with a cauchy sequence like extention (as R is just closure of Q with the Lp metric p > 1) however need to check if Lean's analysis tools allow for something like that.
+Mathematically $$l \cap \mathbb{Q}$$ allows us flexibility with a cauchy sequence like extension (as R is just closure of Q with the Lp metric p > 1) however need to check if Lean's analysis tools allow for something like that.

 4. Would the definition in point 3. help with the "Proof with Diagrams" in Lean?